B.A. History, Mount Holyoke College, Class of 1982.

 B.S.
 Forestry, Clemson University, Class of 1977.

 Buzz Williams has served as Program Associate for the Chattooga Conservancy since 2013, and Board Chairman since 2014.
 Buzz previously served as the Executive Director for the Chattooga Conservancy from 1995 to 2013.

 B.S.
 Geology, Middle Tennessee State University, Class of 2012;

 M.S.
 Geology, Northern Arizona University, Class of 2017.

 Emily has served as a Program Associate for the Chattooga Conservancy since May of 2018.
-She has spent summers at the Chattooga River since 2013, and recently moved to the area permanently with her husband and their dog.
+She has spent summers at the Chattooga River since 2013, and now lives in the area permanently with her husband and their dog.